 Illegal sub-letting affects both landlords and tenants.
 Desperate tenants end up paying over the odds to rent poorly managed, sub-standard accommodation whilst landlords lose out on rent and face expensive court cases to evict illegal tenants.
-Unfortunately, it’s depressingly common.
+Unfortunately, it’s more common that you might think.

 In this guide, we have a few pointers to help you spot – and avoid! – illegal sub-letting scams.